All Episodes

 Seriously.

-So he's taking on the Republican critics and the conservative critics of this of the porculus stimulus bill by saying, look, you guys are carrying on and crying about that this is going to blow up the deficit.
+So he's taking on the Republican critics and the conservative critics of the porculus stimulus bill by saying, look, you guys are carrying on and crying about that this is going to blow up the deficit.

 Well, what have we been getting for the last eight years?